 Virgin Galactic's units, Class A ordinary shares and warrants currently trade on NYSE under the symbols "SPCE.U," "SPCE" and "SPCE WS," respectively.
-The closing price of IPOA on January 22, 2020 was \$19.72 per share.
-Including the warrants underlying the units, the return to investors who purchased units in IPOA's initial public offering was 124% through January 22, 2020.
+The closing price of IPOA on March 9, 2020 was \$19.44 per share.
+Including the warrants underlying the units, the return to investors who purchased units in IPOA's initial public offering was 133% through March 9, 2020.

-Our management team also includes Steven Trieu, our Chief Financial Officer, and Simon Williams, our General Counsel and Secretary, and Adam Bain and David Spillane, our director nominees.
+Our management team also includes Steven Trieu, our Chief Financial Officer, and Simon Williams, our General Counsel and Secretary, and Adam Bain, Cipora Herman and David Spillane, our director nominees.
 Mr. Trieu is a Partner and the Chief Financial Officer at Social Capital with more than twelve years of experience working in finance and operations at large technology companies including Quora, Inc. ("Quora"), Facebook, Inc. ("Facebook") and Yahoo!, Inc. ("Yahoo").
 Mr. Williams is an English-qualified solicitor with more than twelve years of experience working in international law firms and investment businesses.
 Mr. Bain has over fifteen years of managerial experience in technology and media companies such as Twitter, Inc. ("Twitter") and Fox Audience Network at Newscorp.
-Mr. Bain serves on the Board of Directors of Virgin Galactic and is a co-founder and managing partner of 01 Advisors, a venture capital firm targeting high-growth technology companies.
+Mr. Bain serves on the Board of Directors of Virgin Galactic and is a cofounder and managing partner of 01 Advisors, a venture capital firm targeting high-growth technology companies.
+Ms. Herman has over 23 years of experience working with both private and public companies, in the technology and athletic industries.
 Mr. Spillane has over twenty years of management and accounting experience at tech companies such as Stripe, Inc. and Facebook as well as at Ernst & Young LLP.
 Mr. Spillane serves as an advisor to high net worth individuals and is involved in investing and advising seed stage companies.